gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

 ## Threading/Forking and blocking requests

 When a request comes in to a web application it will block while trying to access the database instead of allowing other requests.
 Therefore a Rails application can only handle one request at a time or one request per OS thread/fork.
 This shows a potential solution to blocking IO- create another fork or OS thread!
-In practice, forks appear to be too expensive of a mechanism to take this concept very far at all.
-And MRI's GIL means threads only work in JRuby (and Rubinius 2.0).
+In practice, forks appear to be too expensive of a mechanism to take this concept very far.
+Threads are a viable option in JRuby and Rubinius 2.0.
 An OS can have an easy time scheduling hundreds of threads, making OS threads a possible solution, even if they are a bit heavy-weight (context switches are expensive when changing OS threads).

+We alread discuseed how MRI's GIL prevents threads from working across multi-core.
+But it is actually possible to use threads to [achieve asynchronous IO](http://yehudakatz.com/2010/08/14/threads-in-ruby-enough-already/) on a single core in Ruby.
+The problem is that badly behaving native extentions (like the original MySQL driver) will prevent this from happening.
+So you can achieve async IO with well behaved native extentions and one application instance per core (whereas with JRuby you only need one application instance per computer).
+But you will still be using heavy-weight OS threads.
+Rails has actually supported this for a while, but it has always been disabled by default.

 ## Evented